spagnuolocarmine/FLY-language/README.md

 # FLY a Domain Specific Language for scientific computing on the Multi Cloud

-FLY is a parallel work-flow scripting imperative language inspired by functional languages peculiarities TEST.
+FLY is a parallel work-flow scripting imperative language inspired by functional languages peculiarities.
 FLY uses two type of run-time environment: the local machine and/or cloud infrastructure.
 FLY perceives a cloud computing infrastructure as a parallel computing architecture on which it is possible to execute some parts of its execution flow in parallel.

 FLY main goals are: